-Sierra Club Atlantic is a vibrant grassroots organization that empowers people to protect, restore, and enjoy a healthy safe planet.
+Sierra Club Atlantic is a vibrant grassroots organization that helps empower people to protect, restore, and enjoy a healthy safe planet.
 We are your chapter of Canada’s only national grassroots environmental organization, working to bring your community’s concerns to the attention of regional and national leaders.
-Together, we are a credible, influential voice working to make a better world a reality.

 City parks matter for many reasons!

 Learn from a range of experts why parks are important to people and the environment.
 At this speed-dating style event, groups of attendees will be rotated through to learn from a series of 8-minute "dates" with the experts.

 When: Saturday, June 18, 2016, 1 - 3 PM.

 Where: Kenneth Rowe Building, Dalhousie University, 6100 University Avenue, Halifax, NS

 Halifax, NS – In honour of World Oceans Day, Atlantic Chapter of Sierra Club Canada Foundation with support from Halifax Water is launching a program to engage citizens in re-connecting with Halifax Harbour.
 Harbours are often our entry point to experiencing the ocean, but they are also polluted and industrialized.

 In Halifax, the naïve discourse about sustainability seems to be rooted in the notion that there is the need to counter to “bad” sprawl.
 The discourse around solutions is just as naïve and seems largely limited to densification by way of building tall massive high-rises.
 There is no huge increase in population projected for HRM.
 The 2013 Stantec Report indicates 35,000 housing units could be constructed within the regional centre without changes in zoning rules.